 Earning SPG Points Is Now Easier

 Until recently, earning a lot of SPG points without actually staying at hotels was difficult.
-There are only two SPG American Express credit cards, and both have 25,000-point sign-up bonuses and average earning rates.
+There are only two SPG American Express credit cards.
+Personal card comes with 75,000-point sign-up bonus after spending $3,000 in the first 3 months.
+With business version of the card you can earn

 However, that changed when Starwood merged with Marriott.
 Now you can freely convert points between the two programs at a rate of 3 Marriott Rewards points to 1 SPG Starpoint.
 For example, 60,000 Marriott points are worth 20,000 Starpoints, which become 25,000 miles if they’re transferred to an airline partner.